eclipse-theia/theia-website/src/docs/architecture.md

 contributing extensions before it obtains an instance of `BackendApplication` and calls `start(portNumber)` on it.

-By default the backend's express server also serves the code for the frontend.
+By default, the backend's express server also serves the code for the frontend.

 ## Separation By Platform

 In an extension's top folder we have an additional layer of folders to separate by platform:

 - The `common` folder contains code that doesn't depend on any runtime.
 - The `browser` folder contains code requiring a modern browser as a platform (DOM API).
 - The `electron-browser` folder contains frontend code that requires DOM API as well as Electron renderer-process specific APIs.
 - The `node` folder contains (backend) code requiring Node.js as a platform.
 - The `node-electron` folder contains (backend) code specific for Electron.

 ## See also